 The community can operate archiver nodes on Shardeum approximately one year after mainnet launch.

 Our rough estimate is: 32 core, 256GB RAM, 4TB SSD.
-Also, as mentioned in the whitepaper, archive nodes must stake a certain amount SHM coin to join the network as an archiver.
-Exact requirements and incentive for running an archiver will be determined approximately one year after mainnet launch.
+Also, as mentioned in the whitepaper, archive nodes may have to stake a minimum number of SHM tokens to join the network as an archiver.
+Archivers are expected to receive much higher SHM rewards for running a node.
+Exact requirements and incentive for running an archiver will be announced in due course.